KUMAON HILLS TRAVEL GUIDE

-We also purchased a bottle of ‘Buransh’ (Rhododendron squash) another speci alty of Almora.
+We also purchased a bottle of ‘Buransh’ (Rhododendron squash) another specialty of Almora.
 The red liquid acted as an energy drink for us during the tiring drive.
-The natives say the drink is also supposed to have medicinal value for cardiac and neurological patients.
+The natives say the drink have medicinal value for cardiac and neurological patients.

 We visited the legendary Golu Devta temple on way about ten kilometers ahead of the Almora district town.
-The deity is considered the creator of the Kumaon region and worshiped with deep faith and belief by the natives.
+The deity is considered the creator of the Kumaon region.
+The natives worshiped the deity with deep faith and belief.
 There is a tradition of tying metallic bells while vowing prayers.
 We saw thousands of bells of varying sizes tied all over the temple premises.

 A priest shared a very interesting Kumaoni legend.
-When someone’s wish is granted by Golu Devta, that person’s respective bell starts ringing and that he gets to know about it in his dreams.
-Our skepticism was perhaps getting reflected through our gestures.
+When Golu Devta grants someone’s wish, that person’s respective bell starts ringing and that he gets to know about it in his dreams.
+Our gestures perhaps reflected our skepticism.
 Hence, he added his personal story in favor of the popular belief.